programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 Note that it is a good idea to keep API data view open on a web browser, when developing a web page (from now on in this tutorial too), because you often need to examine the data in this way.

 # XAMPP installation
 Now, we have to set up a new environment.
 Please go to [XAMPP website](https://www.apachefriends.org/), download the software for your OS, and install it.
-The current version is 7.2.7 (July 2018).
+The current version is 7.2.9.
 It should be pretty straightforward to install, but remember where you install XAMPP (e.g. C:\xampp).

 {% include figure.html filename="XAMPPwebsite.jpg" caption="Download XAMPP from the website" %}